With a new foreword by Russ Radcliffe

-A new collection of the art and observations of cartoonist, painter and all-round contrarian -- the incomparable Bill Leak.
+A collection of the art and observations of cartoonist, painter, and all-round contrarian — the incomparable Bill Leak.

 The public has rarely held politicians and the practice of politics in such contempt.
-Luckily, Bill Leak is here to guide us through the darkness.
-With his best editorial cartoons from the past five years, UnAustralian of the Year provides a satirical history of an extraordinary period in Australian politics, from the enthusiastic popular mandate enjoyed by Kevin Rudd’s Labor after the 2007 federal election to the brutal merry-go-round of party leaders, and culminating in the rancour and instability surrounding Julia Gillard’s minority government.
+Luckily, Bill Leak was there to guide us through the darkness.
+With his best editorial cartoons, UnAustralian of the Year provides a satirical history of an extraordinary period in Australian politics, from the enthusiastic popular mandate enjoyed by Kevin Rudd’s Labor after the 2007 federal election to the brutal merry-go-round of party leaders, culminating in the rancour and instability surrounding Julia Gillard’s minority government.

 In a series of reflections, Leak also writes with his customary directness and acerbic wit on a range of topics: his accident and recovery from brain damage; the blessings of manic depression for the creative artist; the art of editorial cartooning and his commitment to free expression; and portrait painting and the contemporary art scene.